First Year - Selecting an Advisor and Research Project

 Thesis Advisor Agreement Form - Once your advisor placement is official, please have them sign this form and return it to the chemistry main office (Tech K148).

-Each student must take nine courses within the sciences.
-These nine courses include the three Principles Courses and six courses that are needed to satisfy the specific requirements of a division or a program.
+Each student must take six courses within the sciences.
 These courses should be completed by the end of the spring quarter of the first year.
-A satisfactory score on a Placement Exam will result in a waiver of the associated Principles Course in that area, correspondingly reducing the total number of required courses.
 (See Graduate Program Guide below for a further discussion of course requirements).

 Satisfactory performance of assigned teaching duties is a requirement for all advanced degrees in the Department of Chemistry.
 Regardless of the method of support, or whether any support at all is provided, every full-time graduate student is assigned to teach 4 quarters during their 1st year in the program.
 Inadequate performance of teaching responsibilities shows a lack of progress toward the Ph.D. degree.